Qumulo/docs/administrator-guide/protecting-data/increasing-node-fault-tolerance-level.md

 ---

 ## Reconfiguring Your Cluster's Node-Fault-Tolerance Level
 While in previous versions of Qumulo Core you couldn't modify the node-fault-tolerance level for your cluster after creating it, in Qumulo Core 5.1.3 (and higher) you can increase the node-fault-tolerance level for an existing cluster during the _cluster expansion_ process.
-In addition to this, in Qumulo Core 5.3.4 (and higher), you can [change the adaptive data protection configuration](changing-adaptive-data-protection-configuration.md) to manage the disk- and node-fault-tolerance level during the cluster expansion process.
+In addition to this, in Qumulo Core 5.3.4 (and higher), you can [change the data protection configuration](changing-data-protection-configuration.md) to manage the disk- and node-fault-tolerance level during the cluster expansion process.

 {{site.data.alerts.important}}
 <ul>